Ayurvedic Nutrition and Health Consultant

 Ayurveda for women and stress-related complaints

-- Basics of Ayurvedic women's medicine
+- Basics of Ayurvedic gynaecology

 - The 3 Dosha life cycles in Ayurveda